 On October 20th, 1981, I and fellow stylist Sara Ann Kizer, traveled to Queens, New York, and conversed in-depth with the world renowned hairstylist and product magnate, the late Paul Mitchell.
 Mitchell is best known for Paul Mitchell Shampoo, and Paul Mitchell Schools for Hairdressing.
-We spoke with him after a hair show for licensed hair dressers where the star stylist holds court, cutting hair while revealing new approaches, techniques, and products.
+We spoke with him after a hair show for licensed hair dressers; where the star stylist holds court.
+The headliner was cutting hair, sharing new techniques, and products.
 This Paul Mitchell interview occurred during his comeback following a five-year hiatus in Hawaii, far away from the madness of the beauty industry.

 Before returning to hair, Mr. Mitchell became business partners with John Paul DeJorgia.
 Together, using modest means, they co-founded a small hair care product line specifically designed to be used and sold by hairdressers.
-Called Paul Mitchell Systems, it debuted in 1980.
+Now called John Paul Mitchell Systems debuting in 1980.